sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhagavadgItA/bhagavadgItAsambaddhapustakAni/enIbesanT/bhagavadgItA.md

 **Arjuna said:**

- Those that sacrifice full of [faith,](# " Shraddha. +")but casting aside the ordinances of the Scriptures, what is verily their condition, O Krishna?
-Is it one of Purity, Passion, or [Darkness](# " The three qualities, Sattva, Rajah, Tamah, are here used in their moral correspondences, and are therefore translated as Purity, Passion, and Darkness.")?(1)
+ Those that sacrifice full of faith,[^313]but casting aside the ordinances of the Scriptures, what is verily their condition, O Krishna?
+Is it one of Purity, Passion, or Darkness[^314]?(1)

+[^313]: " Shraddha. +"

+[^314]: " The three qualities, Sattva, Rajah, Tamah, are here used in their moral correspondences, and are therefore translated as Purity, Passion, and Darkness."

 **श्रीभगवानुवाच।**